Let’s see How to make Curd (Dahi) at home perfectly by following this simple trick and some easy yet important steps.

 We all love Dahi and use it in varied ways.

-We have it in breakfast as flavored yogurt (Yogurt Muesli) or lassi (Jowar Buttermilk), in our daily meals in the form of plain curd or raita (Bathua Raita), then it is used in many chats (Palak Patta Chat) and snacks (Air-Fried Idli Chat) and also in preparation of many veggies.
+We have it in breakfast as flavoured yogurt (Yogurt Muesli) or lassi (Jowar Buttermilk), in our daily meals in the form of plain curd or raita (Bathua Raita), then it is used in many chats (Palak Patta Chat) and snacks (Air-Fried Idli Chat) and also in preparation of many veggies.

 Also used as a beauty product like applying to face or hair.
 It is a versatile item.